Veronica Hart

-Early life
+Early life and education

 Hart was born and raised in Las Vegas, Nevada.
-She graduated from high school at age 16 and the University of Nevada, Las Vegas at age 19 in 1976 with a degree in theatrical arts.
+She graduated from the University of Nevada, Las Vegas in 1976 with a bachelor's degree in theater arts.
 After school she worked in England before returning to the United States and moving to New York City.

 Career

-Hart appeared in pornographic films from 1980 until 1982 and is best known for her performances in Amanda by Night, Wanda Whips Wall Street, Roommates and A Scent of Heather.
-She would often portray "stylish native New Yorker" characters in her films.
-Around 1984, she began directing segments on the Playboy TV series Electric Blue, appearing in B-Movies and working as a stripper.
-During the 1990s, 2000s and 2010s she directed, edited, and produced pornographic films, while making occasional (non-sexual) cameos in both mainstream and adult productions.
+Hart began appearing in pornographic films in the 1970s, becoming a major star by the 1980s.
+According to film scholar Chuck Kleinhans, she portrayed the "stylish 'native New Yorker'" type.
+She is best known for her performances in Amanda by Night, Wanda Whips Wall Street, Roommates and A Scent of Heather.

+Around 1984, Hart began directing segments on the Playboy TV series Electric Blue, appearing in B-Movies and working as a stripper.

+After retiring from performing in pornographic films, Hart became an executive at film distributor VCA Pictures.

-With the sale of VCA, her primary production company, to Hustler in 2003, and the direction of the company moving from feature, storyline-driven films to Gonzo, she left the company when her existing contract expired.
+With the sale of VCA to Hustler Video in 2003, and the direction of the company moving from feature, storyline-driven films to gonzo, she left the company when her existing contract expired.
 Afterwards, Hart moved on to other work, including working as a tour guide at the Erotic Heritage Museum in Las Vegas.

 Hart has acted in off-Broadway theater productions such as The House of Bernarda Alba, A Thurber Carnival, The Dyke And The Porn Star, and The Deep Throat Sex Scandal.

-Hart portrays a judge in the film Boogie Nights and also appears in another Paul Thomas Anderson movie, Magnolia.
+She portrayed a judge in the film Boogie Nights (1997), directed by Paul Thomas Anderson.

 As of 2014 Hart had become a sex educator in China.
 An article in AVN magazine stated that she has been instructing women through an arrangement with a chain of adult retail stores and clubs called Sediva Maison.

 Personal life

-Hart married adult industry sound technician Michael Hunt in 1982, although they have since divorced.
-She has two sons, Chris and Max, who attended magnet schools for highly gifted students.
-Hart's career had a negative impact on her sons, with her saying "It's horrible for them...
-I'm their loving mommy and nobody likes to think of their parents having sex and being famous for it.
-I'm not ashamed of what I do.
-I take responsibility for who I am.
-I chose.
-From the time they were kids, my stripping gear was washed and hanging in my bathtub.
-At the same time I apologize to my kids for how the choices in my life have affected them.
-They're well adjusted and can joke with me about it: I know I'm going to spend the rest of my life on the couch".
+Hart has two sons who attended magnet schools for highly gifted students.